Denis Huseinbašić: 1. FC Köln

+Braga

+In June 2026, Huseinbašić was transferred to Portuguese side Braga.
+He made his official debut for the team in a UEFA Conference League qualifier against Železničar Pančevo on 22 July.
+Two weeks later, he made his league debut against Moreirense.

 International career

 Despite representing Germany at the under-21 level, Huseinbašić decided to play for Bosnia and Herzegovina at the senior level.

 In February 2024, his request to change sports citizenship from German to Bosnian was approved by FIFA.
 Subsequently, in March, he received his first senior call up, for the UEFA Euro 2024 qualifying play-offs against Ukraine, but had to wait until 3 June to make his debut in a friendly game against England.